yuky2020/Face-recognition-with-NOIR-camera-on-RaspberryPi/README.md

-1.Using  dlib  HOG feature descriptor  to extract the features pixel by pixel with the     help of gradients.
+Using  dlib  HOG feature descriptor  to extract the features pixel by pixel with the

+help of gradients.

        ![](https://raw.githubusercontent.com/yuky2020/Face-recognition-with-NOIR-camera-on-RaspberryPi/main/readmeImage/Hog.png)